×

 An Alliance of Titans to Build the AI “iPhone”

 Renowned analyst Ming-Chi Kuo, whose leaks regarding Apple we have grown accustomed to for their accuracy, has dropped a bombshell.
 Kuo says that OpenAI is currently working with chip giants MediaTek and Qualcomm to develop a custom processor for its upcoming phone, while Luxshare will handle the joint design and manufacturing.
-It seems the company wants full control over both hardware and software.
+It seems the company wants complete control over both hardware and software.

 This direction means that OpenAI wants to build its own hardware stack, allowing it to run AI features without the limitations of current systems.
 With ChatGPT approaching a billion weekly users, owning a dedicated device for daily use seems like the logical next step to dominate the consumer market.